Kanye West: Mental health

+West's right frontal lobe was damaged during his 2002 car accident, but he did not receive a formal diagnosis until 2023.
+According to West, the doctors' focus on his broken jaw resulted in the brain injury going unnoticed, contributing to his struggles with mental illness in the following decades.
+In his song "FML" (2016) and his featured verse on Vic Mensa's song "U Mad" (2015), he refers to using the antidepressant medication Lexapro, and in his unreleased song "I Feel Like That" (2015), he mentions feeling many common symptoms of depression and anxiety.

 On November 19, 2016, West abruptly ended a concert before being committed at the recommendation of authorities to the UCLA Medical Center with hallucinations and paranoia.
 While the episode was first described as one of "temporary psychosis" caused by dehydration and sleep deprivation, West's mental state was abnormal enough for his 21 cancelled concerts to be covered by his insurance policy.
 He was reportedly paranoid and depressed throughout the hospitalization, but remained formally undiagnosed.
 Some have speculated that the Paris robbery of his wife may have triggered the paranoia.
 On November 30, West was released from the hospital.

-In his song "FML" and his featured verse on Vic Mensa's song "U Mad", he refers to using the antidepressant medication Lexapro, and in his unreleased song "I Feel Like That", he mentions feeling many common symptoms of depression and anxiety.
 In a 2018 interview, West said that he had become addicted to opioids when they were prescribed to him after liposuction.
 The addiction may have contributed to his nervous breakdown in 2016.
 In addition to his opioid addiction, West has stated that he has had addictions to alcohol, sex, and pornography.
 West said that he often has suicidal ideation.
 West was diagnosed with bipolar disorder in 2016, though his diagnosis was not made public until his 2018 album Ye.
 He told President Donald Trump that it was a misdiagnosis.
 He had reportedly accepted the diagnosis again by 2019, but again suggested that it had been a misdiagnosis in 2022.
 However, in 2025, he attributed his then-recent antisemitic remarks to it.
 In December 2022, he suggested that he may be autistic, and later said in February 2025 that he had received a professional diagnosis.

 In August 2024, West's former Chief of Staff Milo Yiannopoulos stated in an affidavit filed to the California Dental Board that West was addicted to nitrous oxide.
 He alleged that dentist Thomas Connelly, who installed titanium prosthodontics for West in January 2024, had moved into West's apartment building and was charging him $50,000 a month to supply the drugs.
 In May 2025, West and Censori sued Connelly for "medical malpractice, professional negligence, and related tortious and contractual violations".
 Their lawyer, Andrew Cherkasky, said that West "experienced increased confusion, mood instability, anxiety, and depression" as a result of Connelly's alleged role in facilitating the addiction.